Elisegdg/POO_S4/README.md

 **Session 2 - 16/02/2022** -> Finished "Guess the number", implementation of template and refactoring game in multiple files (header & source file).
 Starting the Hangman game.

+**Session 3 - 23/02/2022** -> Reading lessons, finished level 1 and in the middle of level 2.
+While I was reading level 1 I changed some naming and syntaxes in the exercices that I've done last session.

 # :potted_plant:   Lessons achievements